Featured Post

 Among my favourite indie devs, Flying Oak stands tall with a couple of awesome titles in NeuroVoider and the more recent ScourgeBringer in their library.
 Some five years in the making, the next chapter is Knuckle Paradise, getting a reveal on indie showcase The Second Wind Games Show (stream available below), taking place around 9PM UK.

-Update: And here's the official teaser trailer... no game can go wrong with the opening like "I was kidnapped,...
+Earlier Update: And here's the official teaser trailer... no game can go wrong with an opening like "I was kidnapped,...
 I met a chicken."
-Who, based on the action in the brief clip is your buddy in battle against raging teddies, sumo wrestlers and other thugs in a pixel/isometric combo-packed title.
+Who, based on the action in the brief clip, is your buddy in battle against raging teddies, sumo wrestlers and other thugs in a pixel/isometric combo-packed title.

-Knuckle Paradise was just one of the many awesome-looking games on show, do scan through the show replay below and fall in love with a host of new games.
+Knuckle Paradise was just one of the many awesome-looking games at the event, do scan through the show replay below and fall in love with a host of new games.

 Original article continues: There's a few early WIP clips on Flying Oak's Twitter feed from last year, but much has likely changed, so I won't even bother showing them.
 Knuckle Paradise will feature among 10 world premieres and 90 other games, so get your caffeinated beverage of choice on standby.